Syncline-blip/PhotoGrabber/README.md

-# PhotoGrabber - A reddit mass image downloader tool
+# PhotoGrabber - A Reddit Mass Image Downloader Tool

 ## About ##
 PhotoGrabber is a reddit image downloader that allows users to download posted images on subreddit or images posted by users.